 Every day I drink 3 liters (0.80 gallon) of water.
 This may sound like a lot of water to some, but it helps me tremendously.
 I may be a little more thirsty than the average person, but I have slowly worked myself up to this amount.
 Water contains oxygen and it helps the red blood cells to transport nutrients.

 I once lived on two small glasses of water a day and I literally ended up in the hospital because I felt so extremely bad.
 I just need a lot of water and I’m grateful that a specialist once told me this.
 Because of my water intake I feel more energetic and I’m not short of breath.
 Especially in the morning I really flourish after my first liter of water.
 It makes a world of a difference.

-Wheatgrass is an important addition to my diet, in any form: freshly squeezed, as a powder, or as a pill ….
+Wheatgrass is an important addition to my diet, in any form: freshly squeezed, as a powder, or as a supplement like this one here.
 It seems that it’s very good for the hemoglobin values.
 Even Thalassemia major patients who drank 100 ml of fresh wheat grass juice a day noticed benefits.
 Me too, so I take this as often as I can.
-I must honestly say that sometimes I’m a bit lazy so I take the pill or powder instead.
+I must honestly say that sometimes I’m a bit lazy so I take the supplement or powder instead.
 It increases my resistance and gives me energy.
 Recently I’m also using chlorophyll for the same reasons.

 A Medjool date a day also helps me when I want to feel a bit more energetic without having to reach out for a vegan chocolate bar.
 It’s a natural source of sugar and energy and it also contains some fibers, minerals and vitamins.